-- No refunds will be given without three weeks prior notice of scheduled camp session. - No refunds will be given if a camper attends part of a session, and then wants to go home.
-Have you reviewed or taken the "Ready for Camp" quiz?
-It is located on our website at http://www.gswny.org - No refunds will be given if a camper arrives for a camp session late or leaves a camp session early. - No refunds will be given if a camper is sent home early from camp due to violating the camper/parent agreement.
+- No refunds will be given without three weeks prior notice of scheduled troop camp event. - No refunds will be given if a troop arrives for their camp event late or leaves their camp event early. - No refunds will be given if a camper is sent home early from camp due to violating the camper/parent agreement.

-REFUNDS WILL BE CONSIDERED FOR THE FOLLOWING REASONS ONLY
+REFUNDS WILL BE CONSIDERED FOR THE FOLLOWING REASONS ONLY:

-- The registrar is notified three (3) weeks prior to the start of a girl's camp session.
-The refund consists of camp program fees less the \$25 non-refundable deposit. - A girl has a health issue (supported by physician's written recommendation) that prevents her from attending camp.
-Every effort will be made to place her in an alternate week of camp or a full refund of the registration and camp fees will be made. - If the service on a particular bus route is cancelled due to low registration.
-If we can accommodate another stop and your child is unable to attend due to lack of bus transportation a full refund will be provided. - If your daughter cannot be placed in the program(s) of her choice, a full refund of camp fees will be made. - A camper must attend summer school, as verified in writing by the school, a full refund of camp fees less the \$25 deposit will be made.
+- The registrar is notified three (3) weeks prior to the start of the troop camp session.
+The refund consists of camp program fees less the \$25 non-refundable deposit. - The troop has a health issue (supported by physician's written recommendation) that prevents them from attending camp then a full refund of the registration and camp fees will be made.